-While the SPDJI sponsor currently employs the following methodology to calculate the Underlying, no assurance can be given that the Underlying sponsor will not modify or change this methodology in a manner that may affect the Redemption Amount.
+While SPDJI currently employs the following methodology to calculate the SPX, no assurance can be given that SPDJI will not modify or change this methodology in a manner that may affect the Redemption Amount.

 Historically, the market value of any component stock of the SPX was calculated as the product of the market price per share and the number of then outstanding shares of such component stock.
 In March 2005, SPDJI began shifting the SPX halfway from a market capitalization weighted formula to a float-adjusted formula, before moving the SPX to full float adjustment on September 16, 2005.
 SPDJI's criteria for selecting stocks for the SPX did not change with the shift to float adjustment.
 However, the adjustment affects each company's weight in the SPX.